strohs/aws-cda-notes/study-notes-JUNE2018.md

     * select supported HTTP methods (verbs...
 GET POST DELETE PUT OPTIONS etc...)
     * set security (if needed)
     * choose target (such as EC2, Lambda, DynamoDB, etc..)
-    * Set request and response transformations
+    * Set request and response transformations (if needed)
         1. **Method Request**
             * this is for information about thr method's authorization settings and the parameters it can receive
                 * e.g. query strings, headers, body "shape", content-types